 - Instant Digital Download

-Every few months we publish a list of the most popular gear based on what we see you buying on Amazon*.
-This is our latest list of popular digital cameras!
+Every few months, we publish a list of popular gear based on what our readers buy on Amazon.* This is our latest list of the most popular digital cameras!

-As with our recent popular lenses list this popular digital camera list has traditionally been dominated by Canon and Nikon cameras.
-Their reign seems to be over as Sony has well and truly joined them in the past year with their amazing lineup of digital cameras.
+As with our popular lenses list, this digital camera list has traditionally been dominated by Canon and Nikon cameras.
+But their reign seems to be over; Sony has well and truly joined them thanks to an amazing lineup of mirrorless models.

 The Canon EOS Rebel T7 tops our popular camera list for a few reasons.

 First, it’s a Canon camera, so it comes with a name that everyone knows and respects.

 Second, its price is hard to beat: the T7 costs under $500 – including an 18-55mm kit lens.